argentumproject/argentum-old/README.md

 ###Electrum Server - https://github.com/argentumproject/electrum-arg-server

 ## Version 2.4.4
--Minimum transaction fee and minimum relay transaction fee from 0.00500000 to 0.00050000 -Bring the dust limit in line with Bitcoin and most cryptocurrencies.
+- Minimum transaction fee and minimum relay transaction fee from 0.00500000 to 0.00050000
+- Bring the dust limit in line with Bitcoin and most cryptocurrencies.
 With a relay transaction fee of 0.00050000 the dust limit is 0.00027300; anything less than that and the transaction will be rejected.
--Change the dust soft limit to 0.00050000.
+- Change the dust soft limit to 0.00050000.
 Any amount of ARG less than 0.00050000 will incur an additional fee of 0.00050000.

 ## Version 2.4.3
 - Add checkpoint block